-However, although these services could be the difference between life and death for adventurers and residents in remote regions, and provide back-up in the event of a natural disaster, NZ’s fixed mobile towers remain the backbone of the country’s mobile network.
+However, while such a service could be the difference between life and death for adventurers and residents in remote regions, and provide back-up in the event of a natural disaster, NZ’s fixed mobile towers remain the backbone of the country’s mobile network.

 NZ’s Mobile Coverage

-There are three main mobile networks in the country, which were built by 2degrees, Spark and One (Vodafone).
-Although both 2degrees and Spark sold off their tower assets recently, they still use the networks they built.
+There are three main mobile networks in the country, which were built by 2degrees, Spark and One (formerly Vodafone).
+Although 2degrees and Spark have since their tower assets, they still use the networks they built.

 In major centres, there’s very little difference between the three networks.
 However, in rural and remote areas coverage can vary dramatically.
 And then there’s 5G, which is more limited in its reach, even in major centres.